aceisreal/jio-wynk-scrapper/README.md

 ## Limitations
 * This script relies on the structure and API endpoints of the JioSaavn and Wynk Music websites.
 Any changes to these websites may break the script.
 * The script assumes a stable internet connection.
 If there are connection errors, it will display an appropriate error message.
 * The script may not handle all possible edge cases or exceptions.
-It is recommended to handle exceptions and error conditions based on your specific use case.
+It is recommended to handle exceptions and error conditions based on your particular use case.

 ## Disclaimer